 - If you do not have a qualified IT or telecoms team to manage the system, on-premise PBX may not be the best option for you.

-- If you do not want to deal with higher initial installation costs, hosted PBX might be preferable.
+- If you do not want to deal with higher initial installation costs, a hosted VoIP phone system might be preferable.

 - Consequently, if you would like to lower running costs as time goes on, on-premise PBX might be more cost-effective.